You’re Planning a Maori Wedding in Brisbane

 A Maori Wedding Is Family Oriented

-A Maori wedding is usually a chance for families to come together to celebrate.
-From the most respected elders to the youngest children, a Maori wedding in Brisbane is an opportunity for extended family and friends to socialise and enjoy some quality time together.
+A Maori wedding is a chance for families to come together to celebrate.
+From the most respected elders to the youngest children, a Maori wedding in Brisbane is a time for extended family and friends to socialise and enjoy some quality time together.

 Recognising Your Maori Heritage

 While many couples plan a fairly traditional western style wedding, it’s quite easy to combine the best of both worlds by recognising and adding elements of your Maori heritage to make your ceremony memorable and meaningful.

 - If you’re lucky enough to own korowai, or garments made of flax, they can look amazing at a Maori wedding.
 The men involved in your wedding would look sensational in traditional dress

 - Maori ladies who don’t want to wear completely traditional dress look fabulous with their western style wedding dresses or bridesmaids’ dresses complimented by traditional cloaks

 - Simpler styles of wedding dress can have traditional designs embroidered on them, turning ordinary dresses into unique and gorgeous creations

 - If your ceremony is being conducted in English, consider asking someone fluent in Maori to welcome your guests in that language at the start of your ceremony or to say a prayer in Maori